Shorts screening, Friday, June 5, 2006, 7:30pm

 Produced by Tim Cowart & Scott Paul

-Choreography and dancing by Tim Cowart & Corrie Franz Cowart
+Choreography and Dancing by Tim Cowart & Corrie Franz Cowart

 Featuring Co-Art Dance Company